-The International Trade Commission (ITC) is an increasingly popular venue for patent enforcement.
-Under 19 U.S.C. § 1337 (Section 337), the ITC conducts investigations and provides relief for U.S. patent holders against the importing of or sale of imported goods that infringe upon a utility patent, design patent, trademark, or copyright, or goods that are made using misappropriated trade secrets.
+The International Trade Commission (ITC) is an increasingly popular venue for intellectual property rights enforcement.
+Under 19 U.S.C. § 1337 (Section 337), the ITC conducts investigations and provides relief for intellectual property rights holders by barring the importation or sale after importation of goods that infringe upon a utility patent, design patent, trademark, or copyright, or goods that are made using misappropriated trade secrets.

 - Recognized by the Financial Times as a "Standout” in Intellectual Property for the firm’s successful defense of client HTC in ITC Investigation No. 337-TA-726.
 Perkins Coie was one of only four firms in the top category (Standout) and one of only 15 firms ranked in the IP category overall

-Patent holders seeking relief under Section 337, and companies accused of violating Section 337, need knowledgeable counsel to navigate the complex issues, short time frames and high stakes associated with these investigations.
-Backed by a team of attorneys focused on ITC issues, Perkins Coie’s seasoned patent litigators know how to set goals, pick battles and focus early on key issues in Section 337 investigations.
+Intellectual property rights holders considering relief under Section 337, and companies accused of violating Section 337, need knowledgeable counsel to navigate the complex issues, short time frames and high stakes associated with these investigations.
+Our team of veteran litigators work to achieve our clients’ business objectives in a cost-effective manner.

 Successfully defended a client in the first-ever “100-day” hearing initiated under the ITC’s new pilot program designed to resolve patent infringement allegations within 100 days.
 The ITC determined that there was insufficient economic investments in the United States relating to the asserted patents to establish a domestic industry and terminated the investigation.MORE

 We obtained the first-ever delay of an ITC exclusion order for our client based on public interest considerations in a decision, Inv.
 No. 337-710, that is routinely cited by others seeking similar relief.
 With the extra time, we were able to obtain approval for our client to import a “design around” alternative without disrupting its supply chain.MORE